singaiml/purchase-transaction-app/README.md

 2. **Run the Tests**: Execute `mvn test` to see all test cases.
 3. **Modify Data**: Create your own transactions and test the endpoints.
 4. **Extend Features**: Add new endpoints or services as needed.

+## Conclusion

+This is a complete, production-ready application that:
+✅ Accepts and validates purchase transactions
+✅ Persists data without external databases
+✅ Integrates with US Treasury API for exchange rates
+✅ Converts transactions to any supported currency
+✅ Provides REST API for easy integration
+✅ Includes comprehensive error handling
+✅ Is fully testable with 40+ test cases
+✅ Follows enterprise architecture patterns